 Introducing the FirePass Controller

-The FirePass controller provides a web-based alternative to traditional remote-access technologies such as modem pools, RAS servers, and IPSec-layer Virtual Private Networks (VPNs).
+The FirePass controller provides a web-based alternative to traditional remote-access technologies such as modem pools, RAS servers, and IPsec-layer Virtual Private Networks (VPNs).
 By leveraging the browser as a standard thin client, the FirePass controller enables your corporation or organization to extend secure remote access easily and cost-effectively to anyone connected to the Internet with no special software or configuration on the remote device.
 You do not need to make any additions or changes to the back-end resources being accessed.
-This approach eliminates the IPSec VPN support burden, and adds application functionality well beyond mere connectivity.
+This approach eliminates the IPsec VPN support burden, and adds application functionality well beyond mere connectivity.

-FirePass controller features
+Introducing FirePass controller features

 All FirePass controller models include the following features: